rounaccc/prodigal-solution-engineer/README.md

 ## ✅ Usage

-- `streamlit run app.py` contains Streamlit App for Profanity Detection and Sensitive Information Detection
+- `streamlit run app.py` - A Streamlit App for Profanity Detection and Sensitive Information Detection
-- `streamlit run main.py` contains Streamlit App for Conversation Duration Analysis
+- `streamlit run main.py` - A Streamlit App for Conversation Duration Analysis
 - Use individual utilities from `src/utils/`
 - Explore and test features in `research/` notebooks